raicalvin/abnd-p9-news-app/README.md

 - Connecting to an API
 - Creating and sending network requests to servers
 - Parsing retrieved JSON responses
-- Running the network requests and work on a seperate background thread
+- Running the network requests and work on a separate background thread
 - Using AsyncTask to manage and display the data
 - Creating and managing custom objects to store the required data

 ## User Interface

-Coming soon ...
+The UI houses a ListView containing the latest stories from the Guardian API.
+Each list item displays the news article title, date, category, and author(s).
+The user can select the number of stories they would like to see using the settings button.

 ![](https://github.com/raicalvin/pictures/blob/master/pix-abnd-p9-news-app/pic1.png) ![](https://github.com/raicalvin/pictures/blob/master/pix-abnd-p9-news-app/pic2.png) ![](https://github.com/raicalvin/pictures/blob/master/pix-abnd-p9-news-app/pic3.png)

-## User Experience

-Coming soon ...

 ## Getting Started